Evanston Care Network: Find free and low cost services, including childcare, unemployment, job training, food, housing, legal help, and more.

 Want to Talk to Someone?
-Call our Social Worker.
+Call or stop by to talk with our Social Worker.

 The Evanston Public Library Social Worker is available to provide support and help navigate services during this difficult time.
-Christina Mendez can be reached at 847-448-8659.
-She is available Monday-Friday from 10 am-6 pm.
+Christina Mendez can be reached at 847-448-8659 during these times: Tuesdays & Thursdays from 12-8 PM / Wednesdays, Fridays, and Saturdays from 10 am-6 pm.
 We encourage you to leave a message.
 She or another mental health provider will return your call.

 Need Healthcare?
 Contact the Certified Healthcare Navigator